intelligent002/kafka-backup-offline/README.md

 The minimal development/testing cluster should include the following roles:

 1. **Central node(s):**
+    - Responsible for:
-    - Responsible for running web console for GUI, backup & restore operations
+      - running any web console for GUI
+      - backup & restore operations
+      - certificate management operations
+      - cluster management operations
+      - in general, it's the control center
     - Mount (or bind via NFS) **Large size & Slow I/O** drive for **backup.**
+    - To manage certificates, java is required
+      - For centos `yum install java-11-openjdk-devel -y`
-    - Includes at least one node:
+    - Includes at least one node (more nodes required for complex GUI options like [conduktor.io](https://conduktor.io/) which is resource hungry):
         - `kafka-central-1`